Anna Bondár

-Anna Bondár (born 27 May 1997) is a Hungarian tennis player.
-She has career-high WTA rankings of No. 50 in singles, achieved on 18 July 2022, and No. 43 in doubles, achieved 30 January 2023.
-She is currently the No. 1 Hungarian women's player.
+Anna Bondár (born 27 May 1997) is a Hungarian professional tennis player.
+She has a career-high singles ranking of No. 50 by the WTA, achieved on 18 July 2022, and a best doubles ranking of No. 43, reached on 30 January 2023.

-Playing for Hungary in Billie Jean King Cup, Bondár has a win–loss record of 16–9 (as of October 2024).
+Playing for Hungary in Billie Jean King Cup, Bondár has a win–loss record of 19–11 (as of August 2026).

-Career overview
+Career

-2021: WTA 125 title, top 100 debut
+2021: WTA 125 title, top 100

-The 2021 season was one of progress for Bondár.
-In July in Gdynia, at the Poland Open, she reached her first WTA Tour-level quarterfinal also recording her first two wins on the tour.
+In July in Gdynia, at the Poland Open, Bondár reached her first WTA Tour-level quarterfinal also recording her first two wins on the tour.
+She lost in the last eight to Tamara Korpatsch.

-Starting early September, she had a series of good results.
-The first step was the 60k Collonge-Bellerive tournament where she reached semifinal defeating all her opponents in straight sets.
-The following week, she advanced to quarterfinals of the Karlsruhe Open, a tournament that is part of WTA Challenger Tour.
-Two weeks later, she won her first significant ITF title at the 80k Wiesbaden Open in both singles and doubles events.
+Starting in September, she had a series of good results.
+At the 60k Collonge-Bellerive tournament, she reached the semifinals without dropping a single set.
+The following week, she advanced to the quarterfinals of the Karlsruhe Open.
+Two weeks later, she won her first significant ITF titles at the 80k Wiesbaden Open in both singles and doubles events.
 Her journey continued seven days later when she reached another 80k final in Le Neuborg.
 This time she failed to lift the trophy, losing to Mihaela Buzărnescu.

-In early November, she won her first title at a WTA 125 event, defeating Diane Parry in the final of the Argentina Open.
+In November, she won her first WTA 125 title, defeating Diane Parry in the final of the Argentina Open.
 The following week, she won the 60k Copa Santiago and secured her debut in the top 100, at world No. 90, on 15 November 2021.

-2022: Major quarterfinal, WTA 1000 & top 50 debuts, doubles title
+2022: Maiden WTA Tour doubles title, singles top 50

-She made her Grand Slam tournament debut at the Australian Open in singles and doubles.
+Bondár made her Grand Slam tournament main-draw debut at the Australian Open, losing to 10th seed Anastasia Pavlyuchenkova in the first round.

-At the French Open, she reached the first major quarterfinal in her career, in the doubles event, partnering Greet Minnen.
+At the French Open, she reached the first major quarterfinal in the doubles event, partnering Greet Minnen.

-Seeded ninth at the Hungarian Grand Prix, she advanced to the semifinals without dropping a set, defeating second seeded Martina Trevisan.
-As a result, she reached the top 50 on 18 July 2022.
+Seeded ninth at the Budapest Grand Prix, Bondár advanced to the semifinals without dropping a set, defeating second seeded Martina Trevisan.
+Despite losing in the last four to qualifier and eventual champion Bernarda Pera, she reached the top 50 on 18 July.

-She won her maiden WTA Tour title in doubles at the Palermo Ladies Open, partnering with Kimberley Zimmermann.
+She won her maiden WTA Tour doubles title at the Palermo Ladies Open, partnering with Kimberley Zimmermann to defeat Amina Anshba and Panna Udvardy in the final.

-2023: Italian Open third round
+2023–2024: Second career doubles title

-On her debut at the Italian Open, she reached the third round as a qualifier for the first time at the WTA 1000-level, defeating Tatjana Maria and 13th seed Karolína Plíšková, before losing to 22nd seed Zheng Qinwen.
+As a qualifier at the 2023 Italian Open, Bondár reached the third round of WTA 1000 tournament for the first time, defeating Tatjana Maria and 13th seed Karolína Plíšková, before losing to 22nd seed Zheng Qinwen.

-Partnering with Diane Parry, Bondár won the doubles title at the Lausanne Open, defeating Amina Anshba and Anastasia Dețiuc in the final.
+Partnering with Diane Parry, Bondár won the doubles title at the 2023 Lausanne Open, defeating Amina Anshba and Anastasia Dețiuc in the final.